-The first proposed zoning sub-district is the EDA North sub-district which is bounded by Herald Street to the north, Albany Street to the east, East Berkeley Street to the south, and Shawmut Avenue to the west.
-Its boundaries correspond to the "New York Streets" HACSP planning subarea that was referred to throughout the planning study working sessions.
-The intent and purpose of the sub-district is based on the following vision statement that was collectively drafted throughout the process: "A vital physical and economic link between the City's downtown, Chinatown, and South End neighborhoods with convenient access to South Boston and the regional roadway system.
+The first proposed zoning sub-district is the EDA North sub-district, which is bounded by Herald Street to the north, Albany Street to the east, East Berkeley Street to the south, and Shawmut Avenue to the west.
+Its boundaries correspond to the New York Streets sub-area.
+The intent and purpose of the district is based on the following vision statement that was collectively drafted throughout the process: "A vital physical and economic link between the City's downtown, Chinatown, and South End neighborhoods with convenient access to South Boston and the regional roadway system.
 Future development should provide exciting new 18-hour uses within a pedestrian-friendly public realm that includes a finer grain of city blocks that allow for enhanced transportation access and circulation.
-Nonresidential uses should provide new jobs for Boston residents."
+Non-residential uses should provide new jobs for Boston residents."